 Secure SDLC Approach For Preventing Cyber-Attacks

 According to CrowdStrike Report, a 50% increase has been analyzed in active intrusions and cyber-attacks in 2022.
-And the number may increase in 2023 too.
+The number may increase in 2023, too.

-With more and more applications becoming a target of hackers, it getting complex for developers to identify relevant security approaches.
-Development teams are somewhere unable to select the best mechanism, which would be compatible, high-performing, and strong enough to prevent attacks.
+With more and more applications becoming a target of hackers, it is getting complex for developers to identify relevant security approaches.
+Development teams cannot select the best mechanism that is compatible, high-performing, and strong enough to prevent attacks.

-But now the problem has been solved to some extent with the introduction of a Secure Software Development Lifecycle or Secure SDLC.
-It’s the fundamental approach, that every developer/security professional must understand.
+However, the problem has now been solved to some extent by introducing a secure software development lifecycle or secure SDLC.
+It’s the fundamental approach that every developer/security professional must understand.
 So, let’s get started to make software secure.

 What Does SDLC Stand For?

 Further, SDLC is of different types, such as Waterfall, Agile, DevOps, Spiral, Bigbang, and more.
-And all its models include the steps starting from gathering information and ending with releasing the software or constantly maintaining it.
+All its models include the steps starting from gathering information and releasing the software or constantly maintaining it.

-The Traditional Software Development Process VS The Secure SDLC
+The Traditional Software Development Process VS Secure SDLC

-With the introduction of Secure SDLC, vulnerable loopholes started to decrease, retaining data integrity, confidentiality, and availability.
+With the introduction of Secure SDLC, vulnerable loopholes decreased, retaining data integrity, confidentiality, and availability.
 For better insight, look at the below differentiation table:

 Why You Must Prefer Secure SDLC?